scikit-tda/DREiMac/README.md

 ## Authors

-Chris Tralie, Tom Mease, Jose Perea, Luis Scoccola
+Jose A. Perea, Luis Scoccola, Chris Tralie

+## Acknowledgements

+We thank Tom Mease for contributions and discussions.

 ## References